 Doing this problem without resorting to Google may be rather helpful for the upcoming midterm.
 There’s no need to submit the problem, but of course you can submit it if you wish; just include it at the end of your

-number replaced by the number of this assignment (see above) and
+## replaced by the 2-digit number (use leading 0s) of this assignment (see above) and

-cs226-assignment-3-phf.tar.gz for his submission of Assignment 3.)
-The tarball should contain no derived files whatsoever (i.e. no
+HW03-pfroehl1.zip for his submission of Assignment 3.)
+The zip should contain no derived files whatsoever (i.e. no

 .class files, no

-README file that briefly explains what your programs do and contains any other notes you want us to check out before grading; your answers to written problems should be in this file as well.
+README.docx or whatnot) that briefly explains what your programs do and contains any other notes you want us to check out before grading.
+Your answers to written problems should be in this README file as well.
 Finally, make sure to include your name and email address in every file you turn in (well, in every file for which it makes sense to do so anyway)!

 For reference, here is a short explanation of the grading criteria; some of the criteria don't apply to all problems, and not all of the criteria are used on all assignments.